-Estimated tax payments are due four times a year according to this schedule (or the next business day if the due date is a legal holiday or weekend day):
+Estimated tax payments are due four times per year according to this schedule (or the next business day if the due date falls on a legal holiday or weekend:

-Estimated taxes work similar to the tax an employer withdraws from a paycheck, in that if enough money isn't sent in during the year to cover your tax liability, you may owe taxes when file your taxes in April (or if you pay too much, you'll receive a refund).
+Estimated taxes are similar to the taxes an employer withdraws from a paycheck.
+If enough money isn't sent in during the year to cover your tax liability, you may owe taxes when you file your return in April.
+If you pay too much, you'll receive a refund.

 Further, if you don't pay enough tax by the due date of each of the payment periods, you may be charged a penalty even if you are due a refund when you file your income tax return.
-If you forget, you can pay your entire estimated tax liability for the year by April 15th.
+You have the option to pay your entire estimated tax liability for the year by April 15.

-If you file Form 1040 or Form 1040A by February 1 (or the next business day) and pay any remaining taxes due, you don't need to make the payment due on January 15.
-For most who are unemployed, this is nearly impossible since 1099 forms often arrive late.
+If you file Form 1040 or Form 1040A by Feb.
+1 (or the next business day if Feb.
+1 is on a weekend or holiday) and pay any remaining taxes due, you don't need to make the payment due on Jan.
+15. For most who are unemployed, this is nearly impossible since 1099 forms often arrive late.

-If you are a fiscal year taxpayer (your tax year does not follow the standard calendar year), your payment due dates are:
+If you are a fiscal-year taxpayer and do not follow the standard calendar year, your payment due dates are as follows:

-- The 15th day of the 4th month of your fiscal year,
+- The 15th day of the fourth month of your fiscal year

-- The 15th day of the 6th month of your fiscal year,
+- The 15th day of the sixth month of your fiscal year

-- The 15th day of the 9th month of your fiscal year, and
+- The 15th day of the ninth month of your fiscal year

-- The 15th day of the 1st month after the end of your fiscal year.
+- The 15th day of the first month after the end of your fiscal year

 Calculating Your Estimated Tax Payment

-To calculate your estimated tax, you'll want to figure your anticipated adjusted gross income, deductions, taxable income, other taxes, and credits for that year.
-If you've filed self-employment taxes before, it can be easiest to work of your prior year's federal tax return as your starting point.
+To determine your estimated tax, calculate your anticipated adjusted gross income, deductions, taxable income, other taxes, and credits for that year.
+If you've filed self-employment taxes before, it can be easiest to work off your prior year's federal tax return as your starting point.

 Tax software programs will help you calculate your estimated tax liability.
-Additionally, the IRS provides instructions and a worksheet for calculating your estimated tax payments (use the Pub.
-505 link below), which are filed with IRS Form 1040-ES.
+Additionally, the IRS provides instructions and a worksheet for calculating your estimated tax payments, which are filed with IRS Form 1040-ES.

-You should keep the worksheet for your records and keep records of the dates on which you make your estimated tax payments throughout the year.
-This information is critical for completing next year's return and you will need it for calculating any interest or penalties resulting from underestimating your tax liability.
+Keep the worksheet for your records and keep records of the dates on which you make your estimated tax payments throughout the year.
+This information is critical for completing next year's return, and you will need it for calculating any interest or penalties resulting from underestimating your tax liability.